Skip to content

 Micro-specs are atomic, single-behavior specifications that AI agents implement and test in isolation, replacing broad feature specs that leave too much room for interpretation.
 Break work into tasks implementable and testable independently: for example, validate email format on a registration endpoint rather than build authentication.

-The formal underpinning is SDD (spec-driven development): specs act as contracts that guide tools and AI agents to generate, test, and validate code.
+The formal underpinning is spec-driven development (SDD): specs act as contracts guiding tools and AI agents that generate, test, and validate code.
 Micro-specs are the atomic units within SDD.

 DimensionTraditional SpecsMicro-Specs